-Diabetes Mellitus is a group of diseases characterized by abnormal glucose metabolism in the following form:
+Diabetes is a complex, chronic illness which requires continuous medical care with different risk reduction strategies beyond just glycemic control.
+Diabetes Mellitus is a group of diseases characterized by abnormal glucose metabolism in the following forms:

 - Less production of insulin by the pancreas.